 Furthermore, to achieve an enveloping soundstage which is seamless, sidewall placement is recommended, or you can use appropriate speaker stands if this is not possible.
 The speakers should be positioned two or three feet above the ear level while seated so that it can create a diffused enveloping sound.

 You should also not place them too far forward since it will result in insufficient sound at the back while placing it too far back will also disrupt the enveloping effect.
 You should also not position them firing directly in your ears as they will result to localized sound instead of diffused surround sound, which can be uncomfortable and annoying since they may overpower the sounds from the main front speakers.

 Multichannel music listening will require your five speakers to be placed at ear level, so the tweeters are pointing to the listener.
 Each rear speaker should be placed at an angle of 110 degrees to the center speaker.
 If this is not feasible, then you may still enjoy listening to music even if your home theater speaker placement is set for movie playback while doing little adjustments on the surround speakers so they can be mounted.

 So, do we really need a home theater speaker placement calculator?
 After a thorough discussion about the home theater speaker placement, we can conclude that there is no required measurement.
 It will depend on your preferences.
-However, there are recommendations that you can follow so this equipment can perform to the best of their abilities and create a wonderful experience for you.
+However, there are tips & recommendations that you can follow so this equipment can perform to the best of their abilities and create a wonderful experience for you.